Johnson solid: Naming and construction of solids

 The naming of Johnson solids follows a flexible and precise descriptive formula that allows many solids to be named in multiple different ways without compromising the accuracy of each name as a description.
+The names of the Johnson solids are described in the following sections.

+Pyramids, cupolas, rotundas

-Most Johnson solids can be constructed from the first few solids (pyramids, cupolae, and a rotunda), together with the Platonic and Archimedean solids, prisms, and antiprisms; the center of a particular solid's name will reflect these ingredients.
-From there, a series of prefixes are attached to the word to indicate additions, rotations, and transformations:
+The first 48 Johnson solids are constructed from pyramids, cupolas, or rotundas, combined with prisms or antiprisms.
+The following prefixes are attached to the word to indicate specific combinations of shapes: